carewebframework/carewebframework-core/README.md

 The framework serves as the foundation for the rest of the CareWeb Framework projects.
 Browse the repositories under the [CareWebFramework organization][] on GitHub for a full list.

-## Downloading artifacts
-See [downloading CareWeb Framework artifacts][] for Maven repository information.
-Unable to use Maven or other transitive dependency management tools?
-See [building a distribution with dependencies][].

 ## Documentation
 TODO artifact repository or continuous integration server published javadoc, etc?